-\paragraph{CIC}~\cite{cic-nips} is a state-of-the-art robot behavior discovery method.
+CIC~\cite{cic-nips} is a state-of-the-art robot behavior discovery method on URLB.
 It first introduces contrastive learning~\cite{simclr} into unsupervised skill discovery.
-It chooses the second MI decomposition, Eq. \ref{eq2} with APT particle-based estimation for state entropy, like APS.
+It chooses the second MI decomposition, Eq. (\ref{eq2}) with APT particle-based estimation for state entropy estimation, like APS.
 The contrastive learning between state transitions and skill vectors is conducted for implicit skill-conditioned entropy maximization.
-The encoder learned by contrastive learning is further used for APT reward improvement.
-The behaviors produced by CIC are of high activity but low diversity.
-Different from CIC, we employ the contrastive results as a novel diversity reward for explicit conditioned entropy maximization to improve behavioral diversity, with SMW for exploration maintenance.
+We find that the robot behaviors produced by CIC are of high activity but low skill diversity.

-\paragraph{BeCL}~\cite{becl} is another state-of-the-art method on URLB~\cite{urlb} and maze exploration~\cite{map-exploration-env}.
-It tries to mitigate the exploitation problem in CIC by a novel MI objective, $I(s^1,s^2)$, where $s^1$ and $s^2$ denote different states generated by the same skill.
-It provides theoretical proof to show that their novel MI objective serves as the upper bound of the previous MI objective.
-However, BeCL can't generate enough dynamic robot behaviors, and their intrinsic reward computational consumption is also much larger than other approaches.
+BeCL~\cite{becl} is another state-of-the-art method on URLB~\cite{urlb} and maze exploration~\cite{map-exploration-env}.
+It tries to mitigate the diversity problem in CIC by designing a novel MI objective, $I(s^1,s^2)$, where $s^1$ and $s^2$ denote different states generated by the same skill.
+BeCL can't generate enough dynamic robot behaviors, and their intrinsic reward computational consumption is also much larger than other approaches.